pallets-eco/flask-security/docs/features.rst

 will become invalid.
 A new token will need to be retrieved using the user's new password.
 Verifying tokens created in this way is very slow.

-Two-factor Authentication (experimental)
+Two-factor Authentication (alpha)
 ----------------------------------------
 Two-factor authentication is enabled by generating time-based one time passwords (Tokens).
-The tokens are generated using the users totp secret, which is unique per user, and is generated both on first login, and when changing the two-factor method (Doing this causes the previous totp secret to become invalid).
-The token is provided by one of 3 methods - email, sms (service is not provided), or Google Authenticator.
-By default, tokens provided by google authenticator are valid for 2 minutes, tokens sent by mail for up to 5 minute and tokens sent by sms for up to 2 minutes.
-The QR code used to supply Google Authenticator with the secret is generated using the PyQRCode library.
+The tokens are generated using the users `totp secret`_, which is unique per user, and is generated both on first login, and when changing the two-factor method (doing this causes the previous totp secret to become invalid).
+The token is provided by one of 3 methods - email, sms (service is not provided), or an authenticator app such as Google Authenticator, LastPass Authenticator, or Authy.
+By default, tokens provided by the authenticator app are valid for 2 minutes, tokens sent by mail for up to 5 minute and tokens sent by sms for up to 2 minutes.
+The QR code used to supply the authenticator app with the secret is generated using the PyQRCode library.
-This feature is marked experimental meaning that backwards incompatible changes might occur during minor releases.
+This feature is marked alpha meaning that backwards incompatible changes might occur during minor releases.
 While the feature is operational, it has these known limitations:

     * Limited and incomplete JSON support
-    * Incomplete i18n support
     * Not enough documentation to use w/o looking at code

 Email Confirmation